kevindebruno1/teledockebotmacos/README.md

-1. You need to install python-telegram-bot.
+1. You need to install python-telegram-bot version 13.7

 Type these cmds into your Terminal:
 ```bash